|DR. DREIMER'S DRIVEL||LIMERICK LANE||WEEKLY QUOTATION||BANNER||FEEDBACK/NEWS||MUSIC DESCRIPTION/DOWNLOAD||WORDS/USAGE PET PEEVES|

 POLITICS AND GOVERNMENT

 1074.
 In left-wing philosophy, only society is to blame -- evil and self-interest are vague illusions.
-Justice is best employed as an occasional scullery maid in the house of mercy.
+Justice is best employed as an occasional scullery maid in the house of infinite mercy.

 1071.
 Tribalism -- which is instinctive -- favours conformity and provides the comfort of herd-like thinking; thus it tends naturally towards dictatorship.
 Democracy attempts to modify the natural bias -- but it requires constant effort and commitment.
 No one should be surprised that it is not more eagerly adopted.